Circle of Brazilian Friends of the Freud Museum / Círculo dos Amigos Brasileiros do Museu Freud

 A ligação do Brasil com o Museu Freud remonta a momentos memoráveis.
 Em 2013, o renomado psicanalista e dramaturgo brasileiro Antônio Quinet apresentou, no consultório de Freud em Londres, uma performance inovadora sobre a narrativa da análise de Freud com a poetisa e escritora Hilda Doolittle .
 O sucesso contínuo das apresentações o trouxe de volta em 2015, e mais recentemente, em 2024, reafirmando a relevância de sua prática de unir a Psicanálise e Arte.

-Ao longo desse período, o Gerente de Operações do Museu, Daniel Bento, e o Chefe de Instalações, Francisco da Silva, desempenharam um papel fundamental no fortalecimento das relações com visitantes e parceiros de língua portuguesa e brasileira, garantindo o sucesso das produções teatrais de Antônio Quinet no Museu.
+Ao longo desse período, o Chefe de Operações do Museu, Daniel Bento, e o Chefe de Instalações, Francisco da Silva, desempenharam um papel fundamental no fortalecimento das relações com visitantes e parceiros de língua portuguesa e brasileira, garantindo o sucesso das produções teatrais de Antônio Quinet no Museu.

 A apresentação de 2024 de Hilda e Freud no Museu Freud contou com a presença do Embaixador do Brasil, Antônio de Aguiar Patriota, e sua família, bem como da Adida Cultural Ana Flávia Jacintho Bonzanini.